Ida Henrietta Hyde: Career

 In the course of Ida's seven years of teaching she was involved in establishing the “Science in the Schools” program in Chicago's public school system.
 This program helped to introduce nature studies into these school, where Ida was even known for sharing her own teaching methods with the other educators.

 Following completion of her doctorate, she was invited to Naples, Italy as the Investigator of Residence at the Naples Zoological Station, a prestigious post.
 She continued work on marine invertebrate physiology, until moving to the University of Bern, Switzerland to work with Dr. Kronecker on muscle physiology.
 She became the first woman admitted to do research at Harvard Medical School under W.T.
 Porter.
 While continuing her research, she also furthered her education and medical training at Harvard.
 Hyde remained an educator as well, teaching classes at preparatory schools and at Woods Hole during the summer.

 She was hired as an Associate Professor by the University of Kansas in 1899 and founded the Department of Physiology, also serving as its first Chairman of the Department of Physiology, where she worked for 22 years.

-Over her career, Hyde's research covered the nervous, circulatory, and she respiratory systems of vertebrates and invertebrates, and explored the effects of narcotics, caffeine, and alcohol on the body.
-Also in through the course of her work she noted the differences in the effects of music on the cardiovascular system in athletes, musicians, and farmers and caffeine being the cause of decreased efficiency in physical work.
+Over her career, Hyde's research covered the nervous, circulatory, and the respiratory systems of vertebrates and invertebrates, and explored the effects of narcotics, caffeine, and alcohol on the body.
+Also in the course of her work she noted the differences in the effects of music on the cardiovascular system in athletes, musicians, and farmers, and caffeine being the cause of decreased efficiency in physical work.
 She was the first woman elected into the American Society of Physiologists in 1902, and was its only female member until 1913.